 - Potential cost savings

-- Access to site without removing or dismantling several field gates and pergolas as the finished hut would be too wide and / or too tall to pass through.
+- Access to the site without removing or dismantling several field gates and pergolas as the finished hut would be too wide and/or too tall to pass through.

 How we use our self-build hut